Montori86/Weather-App/README.md

-# MoviesSearch
+# WeatherApp

-:sunny: It is an App that can tell you the weather in real time of the flirt in the world you want!.
+It is an App that can tell you the weather in real time of the flirt in the world you want!.
+:sunny: :umbrella: :cloud:
 # Instalation:
 📝 Do a npm install to view the application.